ironjr/StreamMultiDiffusion/README.md

 ## 🚩 Updates

 - 🏃 More public demos are expected!
+- 🔥 March 24, 2024: Our new demo app _Semantic Palette SDXL_ is out at [Hugging Face Space](https://huggingface.co/spaces/ironjr/SemanticPaletteXL)!
+Great thanks to [Cagliostro Research Lab](https://cagliostrolab.net/) for the permission of [Animagine XL 3.1](https://huggingface.co/cagliostrolab/animagine-xl-3.1) model used in the demo!
 - 🔥 March 24, 2024: We now (experimentally) support SDXL with [Lightning LoRA](https://huggingface.co/ByteDance/SDXL-Lightning) in our semantic palette demo!
 Streaming type with SDXL-Lighning is under development.
 - 🔥 March 23, 2024: We now support `.safetensors` type models.
 Please see the instructions in Usage section.
 - 🔥 March 22, 2024: Our demo app _Semantic Palette_ is now available on [Google Colab](https://colab.research.google.com/github/camenduru/SemanticPalette-jupyter/blob/main/SemanticPalette_jupyter.ipynb)!
 Huge thanks to [@camenduru](https://github.com/camenduru)!